 The other day I recreated the Pizza Hut Pan Pizza.
 To be honest, the only reason I recreated the pizza hut pizza was to figure out the dough so that I could make the breadsticks.
-The breadsticks are my favorite part of the pizza hut experience.
+The breadsticks are my favorite part of the Pizza Hut experience.
 Since the dough was perfect, the only thing missing was the breadstick topping.

 Pizza Hut Style Breadsticks